Chotu gang: Operation Zarb-e-Ahan

 In April, the Pakistan Army launched an operation named Operation Zarb-e-Ahan against Chotu gang.
 Resources said that previously four operations launched against Chotu gang were all successful on a small scale.
-The gangsters had put up a fierce resistance and indiscriminately fired on the law enforcers, killing 7 and kidnapping 18, including the SHO.
+The gangsters had put up a fierce resistance and indiscriminately fired on the law enforcers, killing 7 and kidnapping 18, including an SHO.
 Punjab Rangers fired mortar rounds to halt any advance of the Chotu gang, who were using 24 captured police officers as human shields.
-After the involvement of the army on backup, the police had been successful in killing 54 dacoits., successfully making the gang surrender, which led to the arrest of them and their leader.
-The police officers who were previously kidnapped, were later released by the gang.
+After the involvement of the army as backup, the police succeeded in killing 54 dacoits, making the gang surrender, which also led to the arrest of their leader.
+The kidnapped police officers were released.

 Chotu Gang in the media

-Geo Sar Utha Kay is a Pakistani film which is based on Chotu Gang.
+Geo Sar Utha Kay is a Pakistani film based on Chotu gang.

 Court trial

-An anti-terrorism court on March 12, 2019, awarded the death sentence on 18 counts to 20 gangsters, including members of notorious Chotu gang and the ring leader, Ghulam Rasool, for killing six policemen in Rajanpur Kacha area in 2016.
+An anti-terrorism court on March 12, 2019 awarded the death sentence on 18 counts to 20 gangsters, including members of Chotu gang and the ring leader, Ghulam Rasool, for killing six policemen in Rajanpur Kacha area in 2016.

 Two other convicts, Qasim and Abdul Samad, who were below the age of 18, were awarded life imprisonment on 19 counts.
 Other gangs, whose members were awarded death sentences, included Sikhani gang, Inder gang and Changwani gang among others.

 The convicts included Ghulam Rasool alias Chotu, his brother Pyara, Nadir, Deen Muhammad, Khalid alias Khaldi, Ishaq alias Bilal, Akram alias Akri, Ghulam Haidar, Hakim, Razzaq, Majid, Nasir, Sher Khan, Jumma alias Bhutta, Rasheed, Behram, Bashir, Abdul Wahid, Mujeeb-ur-Rahman, and Hussain Bakhsh.

 The convicts were awarded death sentence on six counts under Section 302 of Pakistan Penal Code, six counts under Section 7 of the Anti-Terrorism Act and another six counts under Section 3 of the Explosive Substance Act 1908.

 The convicts were also charged with Rs.
 6.2 million fine each or undergo additional imprisonment in case of default.
 All the 22 convicted would also undergo life imprisonment.